-(3-1) PEG-RAN (4N) (512 KB)
+(3-1) PRG-RAM (4M)

 Four megabits of the total 6 megabits in the buffer are used as PRG-RAM.
 As stated above, this RAM is almost always used as a program area controlled by the SUB-CPU.
-But this area can also be used as a buffer like regular RAM, since it is, of course, capable of storing data.
-In general, PRG-RAM is likely to contain the following:
+But this area can also be used as a buffer like regular RAM. since it is, of course, capable of storing data.
+In general, PRG-RAN is like to contain the following:

-- The Programs for controlling and monitoring the CD-ROM. - Programs for controlling the graphics numeric processing chip. - Programs for controlling data transfers to and from the MAIN CPU (word PAN control programs). - @ Programs to take over processing tasks from the MAIN-CPU. - Data read in from the CD-ROM.
-(In this case PRG-RAM is being used as a temporary buffer for data to be transferred to word RAM or PCM waveform memory.)
+- 1 Programs for controlling and monitoring the CD-ROW. - 2 Programs for controlling the graphics numeric processing chip. - 3 Programs for controlling data transfers to and from the MAIN CPU (Word RAN control programs). - 4 Programs to take over processing tasks from the NAIN-CPU. - 6 Data read in from the CD-ROM.
+(In this case PRG-RAM is being used as temporary buffer for data to be transferred to word RAR or PCH waveform memory.)

-(3-2) Word RAN (2M) (256 KB)
+(3-2) Word RAM (2M)

-In order to display data read from the CD-RON by the SUB-CPU as gone screens, the data must be transferred to the VDP, which is controlled by the MAIN-CPU.
-In other words, the data must be transferred from the SUB-CPU to the MAIN-CPU.
-This task is accomplished single-handedly by the word RAN.
-Word RAN is set up so that it can operate in either of the following two modes in order to handle these data transfers efficiently.
+In order to display data read from the CD-ROM by the SUB-CPU as game screens, the data must be transferred to the VDP, which is controlled by the MAIN-CPU.
+In other words, the data must be transferred from the SUB-CPD to the NAIN-CPU.
+This task is accomplished single-handedly by the word RAM.
+Word RAM is set up so that it can operate in either of the collowing two modes in order to handle these data transfers efficiently.